zhousarah/azure-compute-docs/articles/virtual-machine-scale-sets/virtual-machine-scale-sets-configure-rolling-upgrades.md

 ## Concepts

 ### Upgrade policy mode vs rolling upgrade policy
 The **upgrade policy mode** and the **rolling upgrade policy** are nested, but separate settings of the **upgrade policy**.
-This means that while your scale set may use a automatic or manual upgrade policy mode, there is still a rolling upgrade policy that is associated.
+This means that while your scale set may use an automatic or manual upgrade policy mode, there is still a rolling upgrade policy that is associated.
 This rolling upgrade policy comes with default settings but can also be configured to meet your business needs.

 ```json
 "properties": {